uptane/uptane-standard/uptane-standard.md

 * *Root Role*: Distributes and revokes public keys used to verify the root, timestamp, snapshot, and targets role metadata.
 * *Snapshot Role*: Indicates which images the repository has released at the same time.
 * *Targets Role*: Holds the metadata used to verify the image, such as cryptographic hashes and file size.
-* *Timestamp Role*: Indicates if there are any new metadata or image on the repository.
+* *Timestamp Role*: Indicates if there are any new metadata or images on the repository.

 ## Acronyms and Abbreviations

 *CAN Bus*: Controller Area Network bus standard

-*ECUs*: Electronic Control Units, the computing units on vehicle
+*ECUs*: Electronic Control Units, the computing units on a vehicle

 *LIN Bus*: Local Interconnect Bus